jac99/Egonn/README.md

 Edit the configuration file *config_egonn.txt*.
 Set *dataset_folder* parameter to point to the dataset root folder.
 Modify *batch_size_limit* and *secondary_batch_size_limit* parameters depending on available GPU memory.
-Default limits requires at least 11GB of GPU RAM.
+Default limits require at least 11GB of GPU RAM.

 To train the EgoNN model, run: